aws/aws-eks-best-practices/content/scalability/docs/data-plane.md

   - [ systemctl, disable, --now, syslog.service ]
 ```

-## Use AWS Systems Manager Patch Manager to patch nodes
+## Patch instances for large clusters

 It takes seconds to install a package on an existing Linux host without disrupting containerized workloads.
 The package can be installed and validated without cordoning, draining, or replacing the instance.

 To replace an instance you first need to create, validate, and distribute new AMIs.
 The instance needs to have a replacement created, and the old instance needs to be cordoned and drained.
 Then workloads need to be created on the new instance, verified, and repeated for all instances that need to be patched.
 It takes hours, days, or weeks to replace instances safely without disrupting workloads.

-Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have a requirement to patch systems quickly then you will likely need to patch existing systems in place.
+Amazon recommends using immutable infrastructure that is built, tested, and promoted from an automated, declarative system, but if you have a requirement to patch systems quickly then you will need to patch systems in place and replace them as new AMIs are made available.
 Because of the large time differential between patching and replacing systems we recommend using [AWS Systems Manager Patch Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-patch.html) to automate patching nodes when required to do so.

 Patching nodes will allow you to quickly roll out security updates and replace the instances on a regular schedule after your AMI has been updated.
 If you are using an operating system with a read-only root file system like [Flatcar Container Linux](https://flatcar-linux.org/) or [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) we recommend using the update operators that work with those operating systems.
 The [Flatcar Linux update operator](https://github.com/flatcar/flatcar-linux-update-operator) and [Bottlerocket update operator](https://github.com/bottlerocket-os/bottlerocket-update-operator) will reboot instances to keep nodes up to date automatically.